Update: Two men arrested after body found in a ditch

-Jacob Staton, 25, and Andrew Thorson, 29, were arrested Monday night and they were charged with accessory to murder after being arrested Monday night, according to a press release sent by the Pennington County Sheriff's Office.
+Jacob Staton, 25, and Andrew Thorson, 29, were arrested Monday night and charged with accessory to murder, according to a press release sent by the Pennington County Sheriff's Office.

 Aronson’s body was found off Highway 16 at Wilderness Canyon Road on Monday morning.
 An autopsy found the manner of death to be homicide.